notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 ![Graphql Playground schema view](assets/img/blog/graphql-code-first-with-nestjs-7/optimized/graphql-playground-schema.png)

-Additionally, we can execute our queries directly inside the playground.
-Try out the autocomplete feature of the playground to create your own queries based on your schema and queries.
+Additionally, we can "play" with queries inside the playground.
+Try out the **autocomplete** feature in the playground to create your own queries based on your schema and queries.

-We can querying all users with the following query:
+Let's query all users using the following query:

 ```graphql
 query AllUsers {